 Every reasonable attempt shall be made to afford the student the right to be present during the search.
-However, when safety concerns are the issue, the school reserves the right to make a search without the student being present or with a police officer if the student is present.
+However, when safety concerns are the issue, the school reserves the right to make a search without the student being present.

 A student's failure to permit searches and seizures as provided in this policy will be considered grounds for disciplinary action.
 A student's person and/or personal effects (e.g. purse, book bag, athletic bag) may be searched whenever a school official has reasonable suspicion to believe that the student is in possession of illegal or unauthorized materials.
 If properly conducted search yields illegal or contraband materials, such finds shall be turned over to proper legal authorities for ultimate disposition.